najmus-sakib-hossain/dx-www/README.md

 And also try to do it as efficiently as possible without wasting time and resources!!!
 As because this is a very big task so we will take me turn in agents to do it properly and efficiently without wasting time and resources!!!

+I am seeing that you have used dx hologram, zero and other for dx serializer, This is getting out of the hand - Its all will be dx serializer only but its their that * statergy like its hologram strategy of dx serializer so please enforce professional and simple naming conventions throughout the dx codebase!!!

+And all binary files made from dx serializer should have .dxs extension for machine use and they will be place in the .dx/serializer folder for each project!!!
+And in a project there can many files with same file name so .dx/serializer should have subfolders with hashed names for each file to avoid name collisions!!!
+Like if we have config.dx file in the root of the project and another config.dx file in the src/ folder of the project then in the .dx/serializer folder there will be two subfolders with hashed names for each file to avoid name collisions!!!
+And inside those folders the binary .dxs files will be placed!!!
+Please make sure dx serializer is updated to handle these properly!!!
+And please make sure dx forge is updated to handle these properly too!!!
+As because this is very important for dx serializer to be best for humans, llms and machines too!!!

+And Please professional icons instead of emojis and make dx vs code extension look like vercel like design!!!
+As because this is very important for dx to have professional look and feel!!!